Pran Gopal Datta: Career

 Datta regularly provides treatment to his patients at Green Life Hospital.
 He is a professor in the Department of ENT at Bangabandhu Sheikh Mujib Medical University.
 He also works as an 'Ear, Nose & Throat Specialist & Head Neck surgeon' in the same organization.
 Datta has conducted research on throat cancer, immunity, developmental disabilities, and autism.
+Currently, Dr. Pran Gopal Datta has been formally authorized to provide voluntary medical services at Tripura Santiniketan Medical College & Hospital.

 Pran Gopal Datta is a regular lecturer for institutions like the National Defence College (Bangladesh), the Bangladesh Institute of Administration and Management, the Judicial Administration Training Institute, the Bangladesh Police Academy, and the Bangladesh Academy for Rural Development.

 In 2021, he was nominated by the Awami League to contest by-elections for Jatiya Sangsad from Comilla-7 constituency after the death of Ali Ashraf.
 He was declared the winner of the Cumilla-7 constituency in 2024, but the election was marred by incidents of violence, ballot-stuffing, vote theft, and allegations of electoral irregularities.

 On 5 August 2024, the Awami League government fell amid widespread political unrest and protests after the state sanctioned killings of protesters nationwide.
 He has been charged for murder on three separate counts, one of which during the July Revolution, regarding the killing of protestors where he was charged with Sheikh Hasina.

 In 2025, Dr. Pran Gopal Datta was mentioned in a Bangladesh Financial Intelligence Unit (BFIU) report regarding financial transactions linked to the Shuchona Foundation, a non-profit founded by Saima Wazed, daughter of former Prime Minister Sheikh Hasina.
 The foundation received significant donations from major Bangladeshi conglomerates, including S Alam Group, Beximco, and PK Halder, an individual accused of financial embezzlement.

 According to the report, Dr. Datta made financial contributions to the foundation.
 However, in November 2024, the BFIU ordered banks to freeze the foundation’s accounts due to suspicious transactions.
 The Anti-Corruption Commission (ACC) later reported that they could not find the foundation at its registered address in Dhaka’s Dhanmondi area.